johndoh/roundcube-sieverules/README.md

 import filter must have:
 * An attribute called name - this should be the user friendly name of the import e.g. Squirrelmail (Avelsieve)
-* A pubic function called detector - used to detect of if current rule file was genereted with the software
+* A public function called detector - used to detect of if current rule file was genereted with the software
-* A pubic function called importer - converts the rule file to SieveRules format
+* A public function called importer - converts the rule file to SieveRules format

 The importer function can return either a string to be parsed by the SieveRules